 The developed land for housing is classified as either a fill part, or a cut part from a topographical map, based on GIS (Geographic information systems) technique.
 Not only the zonation of the reclaimed fill area and the cut area but also each altitude difference of fill and cut were analyzed in detail by using the contour data extracted from the old topographical map before developing and the present (new) map after developing at the earthquake.
 It became possible to evaluate quantitatively the cause of the earthquake disaster in the residential fill lands by preparing the classified data of the fill and cut area with new and old elevation value in every each land developed for housing area.
 Accuracy of the altitude drop depends on a figure of topography map.
-The information of the altitude topography was taken from City planning maps in 1/2,500 scale with contour line at intervals of 2 meters.
+The information of the altitude topography was taken from City planning maps in 1/2,500 scale with contour lines at intervals of 2 meters and the topography in 1/25,000 scale with contour lines at 10 meters.
 Two pieces of map in 1970 and three pieces in 1998 were presented from Hatsukaichi-city office.
+In case of Koi-ue, Hiroshima-city, maps in 1962 and 2003 (DM; Digital Maps) were used.